No to NATO

 Out of area activity

 NATO has also undertaken operations in Libya and the Horn of Africa over the last few years.
+At its 2018 summit in Brussels, NATO even agreed to develop an overarching NATO Space Policy, extending the reach of the alliance still further.

 NATO adopted a new Strategic Concept at its 2010 summit, entitled Active Engagement, Modern Defence.
 It recommitted to an interventionist military agenda that set back the cause of peace and nuclear disarmament.
 This included an expansion of its area of work to ‘counterterrorism, cyber-security, and the proliferation of chemical, biological and nuclear weapons’.
 The summit also agreed to integrate the US missile defence system with a European theatre missile defence programme under the auspices of NATO.